SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 When making the initial purchase request, a `paymentToken` is generated.

 When the purchase is followed through a `paymentToken` will linked to the payment.
-You can return the value by making a `GET` request payment resource ([expanding][read up on expanding here]) either the authorizations or verifications sub-resource), after the consumer successfully has completed the purchase.
+You can return the value by making a `GET` request payment resource ([read up on expanding here][expanding]) either the authorizations or verifications sub-resource), after the consumer successfully has completed the purchase.

 ```HTTP
 GET https://api.payex.com/psp/creditcard/payments/d23a0e69-3c35-4e6b-cb3c-08d73b3d9f95?$expand=[authorizations|verifications] HTTP/1.1